1 year ago

 Burgstaller is given a 30% chance to score.

 Don’t be scared to pick Burgstaller and to captain him.
 There is a Safety Net rule active on FanTeam, so if he doesn’t start, one of Matondo or Gregoritsch will likely come out instead of him.
 The only thing you should make sure of is choosing a decent vice-captain option in such lineups.

 Fading a player in DFS — ignoring him entirely for the slate due to inadequate pricing or other reasons.

 Dortmund’s assets will be popular this week, after a huge win against Schalke, but I am not so eager about them.
 Especially about Haaland, I just don’t see how he will manage to justify his elevated price tag.
 Wolfsburg has a very tight defense, the second-best in Bundesliga.
 Dortmund’s away xG numbers are not enticing at all (only 19.97 xG in 13 games).
 Wolfsburg conceded just 12.29 xG at home in 13 games played.
 It’s an easy fade for me, especially given the ownership probabilities.
 There are lots of better options, and we mentioned some of them above.

 We hope these tips lead you to success this week on FanTeam!
 Enjoy playing Daily Fantasy in Europe and become the best!

 Khan, a Ph.D. student in Economics, loves studying advanced sports analytics and using it to his advantage in DFS.
-Having started to play daily fantasy sports in 2017, he currently has a net profit of over 30000 euros.
-Sits in the top-3 of DFS-hockey players in Europe, finished 3rd in FanTeam's World Championship of Fantasy Football 2018.
+Having started to play daily fantasy sports in 2017, he currently has a net profit of over 70000 euros.
+Sits in the top-5 of DFS players in Europe, finished 3rd in FanTeam's WCOFF 2018 and WCOFF 2020.